 ENGL 510A - MICHAEL GRIFFITH Workshop in Fiction Writing

-ENGL 514 - BETH LINCKS Workshop in Playwriting
+ENGL 514 - CHERI MAGID Workshop in Screenwriting

 ENGL 510B - JAMIE QUATRO Workshop in Fiction Writing

-ENGL 512 - MEERA SUBRAMANIAN Workshop in Nonfiction Writing
+ENGL 512 - KELLY GREY CARLISLE Workshop in Nonfiction Writing

 PRIVACY The University of the South complies with the Family Educational Rights and Privacy Act of 1974 as amended (FERPA), which is designed to protect the confidentiality of the records that educational institutions maintain on students and to give students access to their records to assure the accuracy of their contents.
 Links to the Student Notification of Rights with Respect to Their Education Records and the Education Records and FERPA policy are here: